guidoism/escape/inspiration/jonesforth.md

                    len                         pad  codeword                                           ^
                                                                                                        |
                                                                                                       HERE
-        STATE is set to 0.
+        `STATE` is set to 0.

-        And that's it, job done, our new definition is compiled, and we're back in immediate mode just reading and executing words, perhaps including a call to test our new word DOUBLE.
+        And that's it, job done, our new definition is compiled, and we're back in immediate mode just reading and executing words, perhaps including a call to test our new word `DOUBLE`.

         The only last wrinkle in this is that while our word was being compiled, it was in a half-finished state.
-We certainly wouldn't want DOUBLE to be called somehow during this time.
-There are several ways to stop this from happening, but in FORTH what we do is flag the word with the HIDDEN flag (F_HIDDEN in this code) just while it is being compiled.
-This prevents FIND from finding it, and thus in theory stops any chance of it being called.
+We certainly wouldn't want `DOUBLE` to be called somehow during this time.
+There are several ways to stop this from happening, but in FORTH what we do is flag the word with the `HIDDEN` flag (`F_HIDDEN` in this code) just while it is being compiled.
+This prevents `FIND` from finding it, and thus in theory stops any chance of it being called.

-        The above explains how compiling, : (COLON) and ; (SEMICOLON) works and in a moment I'm going to define them.
-The : (COLON) function can be made a little bit more general by writing it in two parts.
-The first part, called CREATE, makes just the header:
+        The above explains how compiling, `:` (COLON) and `;` (SEMICOLON) works and in a moment I'm going to define them.
+The `:` (COLON) function can be made a little bit more general by writing it in two parts.
+The first part, called `CREATE`, makes just the header:

                                                    +-- Afterwards, HERE points here.
                                                    |